-Today, I am taking a look at their biometric device called iKey. iKey is a tiny USB fingerprint reader device that allows the users to store their passwords without worrying to remember them all.
+Today, we are going to write on Kingmax Fingerprint Reader Review. iKey is a tiny USB fingerprint reader device that allows the users to store their passwords without worrying to remember them all.
 That is not all; it also provides the functionality of encrypting/decrypting the important files and the folders.
 All this using just your fingerprint.

 The device comes in a small size retail packing of the dimensions 12.8 x 10CM.
 The front side has a dark yellow color background.
 Kingmax brand name is printed on the top side.
 A fingerprint diagram is printed on the right side highlighting the key feature of the device.
 There is a diagram of a key with the head part showing the device itself.
 The iKey USB Fingerprint Reader is printed on the right side of the device location.
 It is Windows 10 Hello edition certified.
 This device is recommended for use with the notebook.
 Important features of the device are highlighted in 6 different pictures located on the bottom side.